Samuel Greig: Early life

-He was born on 30 November 1735 in the burgh of Inverkeithing in Fife.
-Initially he was a seaman who worked on his father's ships before entering the Royal Navy before 1758 as a Master's mate.
+Samuel Greig was born on 30 November 1735 in the burgh of Inverkeithing in Fife.
+Initially he worked as a seaman on his father's ships, then entered the Royal Navy before 1758 as a master's mate.
 He was present at naval engagements at the Capture of Gorée (1758), the Battle of Quiberon Bay (1759) and the Battle of Havana (1762).
 He was promoted to acting lieutenant in 1761 but the Royal Navy took several years to confirm this rank.

-The court of Russia having requested the government of Great Britain to send out some British naval officers of skill to improve the marine of that country, Lieutenant Greig had the honour of being selected as one.
-His superior abilities there also soon attracted the notice of the Russian government, and he was speedily promoted to the rank of captain.
+When Catherine II of Russia became Empress in 1762 the Imperial Russian Navy needed revamping, and the court of Russia requested the government of Great Britain to send out some skilled British naval officers to improve Russian capabilities; Lieutenant Greig was selected as one of them.
+He entered the Russian service in 1764;

+his superior abilities there soon attracted the notice of the Russian government, and he was speedily promoted to the rank of captain.

 Family

 Samuel Greig married Sarah (1752–1793), daughter of Alexander Cook.
 Their union would give rise to children and grandchildren who later married into the Russian and German nobility.

-He was father to Alexey Greig, admiral of the Imperial Russian Navy, who would go on to have his own spectacular career in the Russian Navy.
-Alexey Greig would become a privy counsellor and knight of all the Imperial Russian Orders.
+He was father to Aleksey Greig, admiral of the Imperial Russian Navy, who would go on to have his own spectacular career in the Russian Navy.
+Aleksey Greig would become a privy counsellor and knight of all the Imperial Russian Orders.

 Greig was father-in-law to Scottish science writer and polymath, Mary Somerville who was a distant cousin of his.
 Somerville had married Greig's fourth son, Captain Samuil Samuilovich Greig (1778–1807), who was the Russian Consul in London.
 They had two sons before Greig died in 1807, one of whom, Woronzow Greig (1805–1865) became a barrister and scientist.

 Another son, Ivan Samuilovich Greig (1776–1802), traveled to China but was never heard of again.

 His grandson Samuil Alexeyvich Greig (1827–1887) was the Russian Minister of Finance 1877–80.
 A general-lieutenant, he took part in the defence of Sebastopol during the Crimea War.
 He is buried in Smolenskoe Lutheran Cemetery in St. Petersburg.